Claudio Oyarzo

 Claudio Andres Oyarzo Muñoz (born 5 November 1979) is a Swedish metal musician and youtuber.
 He currently lives in Gothenburg and played guitar with the melodic rock act Minora from Gothenburg and the bass with the Gothenburg-Stockholm metal band The Resistance.
 He played as a session member for a few months before he was asked to join the band, which happened during the video recording of the first single from the album Scars, called "Clearing the Slate".

 The Resistance is mostly known as a Swedish death metal supergroup containing Jesper Strömblad (Ex.
 In flames), Glenn Ljungström (Ex.
 In Flames) and Marco Aro (The Haunted).

+12 June 2020, Claudio along with Jennie Nord(Ex.
+Rave the Reqviem) created the band Aligned.

+8 Mars 2023 Claudio along with Jonathan Thorpenberg, Hjalmar Almgren and Adam Ekholm created the band Vemød.

 He is also known for his role as Ramon in the Swedish film Snabba Cash – Livet Deluxe, where he plays a robber together with Matias Varela, Joel Kinnaman among others.

 He also has a YouTube channel.